Kenzō Tange: Tokyo World Design Conference and urban planning

 Tange argued that the normal urban pattern of a radial centripetal transportation system was a relic of the Middle Ages and would not handle the strain placed upon it by the world's mega cities, which he qualified as those with populations greater than 10 million.
 Rather than building up a city from a civic centre, Tange's proposal was based on civic axis, developing the city in a linear fashion.
 Three levels of traffic, graded according to speed, would facilitate the movement of up to 2.5 million people along the axis, which would be divided into vertebrae-like cyclical transportation elements.
 The sheer size of the proposal meant that it would stretch out across the water of Tokyo Bay.
 Tange's proposals at this conference play a large part in establishing his reputation as "The West's favourite Japanese architect".

 In 1965 Tange was asked by the United Nations to enter a limited competition for the redevelopment of Skopje, which was at that time a city of Socialist Federal Republic of Yugoslavia.
 The town had been heavily destroyed by an earthquake in 1963.
 Tange won 60% of the prize; the other 40% was awarded to the Yugoslav team.
-Tange's design furthered ideas put forward in the earlier "Tokyo Plan".
+Tange's design furthered ideas put forward in the earlier "Tokyo Plan", which in turn served as an inspiration for the Yamanashi Press and Broadcasting Center.

-Tange further developed his ideas for expandable urban forms in 1966 when he designed the Yamanashi Broadcasting and Press Centre in Kōfu.
-It was designed for three media companies: a newspaper printing plant, a radio station and a television studio.
-To allow for future expansion Tange grouped the similar functions of three offices together in three zones.
-The newspaper printing machinery was on the ground floor, sealed studios on the upper floors and offices on glass walled floors surrounded by balconies.
-The services, including stairs and lifts, are housed in 16 reinforced concrete columns that are of five-metre (17 ft) diameter.
-Space was left between the cluster of functional space to allow for future expansion, although these have been used for gardens and terraces.